mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 Installing `ember-css-modules` in an existing Ember app triggers some breaking changes in the way the developer should handle the app style.
-If the developer is not familiar with CSS modules in the first place, they might spend a hard time figuring out how to set up and start the migration at their own pace.
+If the developer is not familiar with CSS modules in the first place, they might have a hard time figuring out how to set up and start the migration at their own pace.
 The present tutorial is intended to be used as a quick start cookbook to achieve this.